-The Top 12 Customer Experience Experts You Need To Follow
+The Top 12 Customer Experience Experts You Need To Follow in 2020

 In any profession, success comes to those who are constantly evolving, staying updated on current trends and learning best practices.
 We often look to leaders and industry experts to show us the way forward whenever there’s a roadblock, and if your work profile is dependent on keeping up with evolving customer trends and expectations, you need ongoing guidance.

 In this case, customer experience experts will be your go-to mentors as these influencers actively share invaluable insights on their social profiles.
 They can give you a better perspective about best support practices and help you adopt the same to fine-tune or revamp your existing strategies.

 I’ve put together a list of 12 powerful customer experience experts (in alphabetical order) whose social media profiles are treasure troves of thought leadership, agent training, customer happiness, and pretty much anything related to bettering customer engagement and service.
 You can follow the LinkedIn and Twitter profiles linked to their respective names.

 Adam Toporek is a customer experience keynote speaker globally recognized for his expertise in helping businesses rethink customer service.
 He owns CTS Service Solutions, a customer experience consultancy that is an extension of his Customers That Stick blog.
 Being a third-generation entrepreneur, he fosters a real-world approach to train front-line agents on how to ace their customer support.

 In his book, Be Your Customer’s Hero, Adam Toporek writes: “Making customers happy doesn’t mean buying into the old adage, ‘The customer is always right.’
 The customer is often preposterously and absurdly wrong.
 Move beyond a literal interpretation.
 Think about what the words signify: Place your customers first.
 Take good care of them at every turn.”